Genetic history of the Indigenous peoples of the Americas: South and Central America

 In Latin America in particular, significant racial admixture took place between the Indigenous American population, the European-descended colonial population, and the Sub-Saharan African populations imported as slaves.
 From about 1700, a Latin American terminology developed to refer to the various combinations of mixed racial descent produced by this.

 Many individuals who self-identify as one race exhibit genetic evidence of a multiracial ancestry.
-The European conquest of South and Central America, beginning in the late 15th century, was initially executed by male soldiers and sailors from the Iberian Peninsula (Spain and Portugal).
-The new soldier-settlers fathered children with Indigenous American women and later with African slaves.
-These mixed-race children were generally identified by the Spanish colonist and Portuguese colonist as "Castas".
+Mixed-race children were generally identified by the Spanish colonist and Portuguese colonist as "Castas".

 North America

 The North American fur trade during the 16th century brought many European men, from France, Ireland, and Great Britain, who married Indigenous North American women.
 In the areas where these peoples formed communities, and developed a unique, syncretic culture, their children became known as "Métis" or "Bois-Brûlés" by the French colonists.
 In some contexts these peoples have also been referred to as "mixed-bloods", or "country-born" by the English and Scottish colonists.

 Native Americans in the United States are defined by citizenship, culture, and familial relationships, not race.
 Having never defined Native American identity as racial, historically, Native Americans have commonly practiced what mainstream society defines as interracial marriage, which has affected racial ideas of blood quantum.

 In the United States 2010 census, nearly 3 million people indicated that their race was Indigenous American (including Alaskan Native).
 This is based on self-identification, as the census does not require documentation of this belief.
 Especially numerous was the self-identification of Cherokee ethnic origin, a phenomenon dubbed the "Cherokee Syndrome", where some Americans believe they have a "long-lost Cherokee ancestor" without being able to identify any Cherokee or Native American people in their family tree or among their living relatives.
-This cultivation of an opportunistic ethnic identity is related to the "prestige" non-Natives may associate with Indigenous American ancestry, having never experienced any of the attendant hardships or oppression.
+This cultivation of an opportunistic ethnic identity is related to the "prestige" non-Natives may associate with Indigenous American ancestry.
 In the Eastern United States, in particular, pretendians are common.

 Some tribes have adopted blood quantum requirements, or Certificates of Degree of Indian Blood, and practice disenrollment of tribal members unable to prove they are the child of an enrolled tribal member.
 In these cases, the tribe may demand a paternity test.
 For some, this has become a contentious issue in Native American reservation politics.